mchopker/log-parse-agent/README.md

 ### Usage

-The log-parse-agent program reads it config file ./config/agent-config.json on startup and allows grep and tail operations on the logs files configured via the API endpoints exposed.
+The log-parse-agent program reads it config file ./config/agent-config.json on startup and allows grep and tail operations on the log files configured via the API endpoints exposed.

-The following is the default configuration exist in the ./config/agent-config.json file:
+The following is the default configuration exists in the ./config/agent-config.json file:

 ```json